bi119aTe5hXk/A2IPNS/README.md

 ## How to Use

-1. Open A2IPNS app on your iOS device to enable receiving the push notification.
+1. Install A2IPNS app on your iOS device and enable notification permissions.

-2. Open A2IPNS app on your Android device, and grant notification permissions.
-Scan the QR code shown on your iOS device using your Android device to pair two devices.
+2. Install [A2PNS](https://github.com/xlfdll/A2PNS) app on your Android device, and grant notification permissions.
+Scan the QR code which shown on your iOS device, using your Android device to pair two devices.

 3. Enable the service on Android app.